hashicorp/consul/website/source/docs/platform/k8s/run.html.md

 The server agents are run as a **StatefulSet**, using persistent volume claims to store the server state.
 This also ensures that the [node ID](/docs/agent/options.html#_node_id) is persisted so that servers can be rescheduled onto new IP addresses without causing issues.
-The agents are configured with [anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) rules so that they are placed on different nodes.
+The server agents are configured with [anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) rules so that they are placed on different nodes.
 A readiness probe is